Application February 15, 2024

 ROVs for catching drug-runners

 Drone-based computer vision isn’t just policing the skies, it’s also being used on underwater drones and ROVs.
-This article from Unmanned Systems Technology reports how border force agents in Australia are using ROV technology to monitor ships’ hulls for signs of hidden compartments which are filled with drugs and other illegal substances.
-The SRV-8 ROV from Oceanbotics was recently reported to have been part of an operation which seized cocaine valued at AUS$80million, hidden in containers below the waterline.
+Unmanned Systems Technology posted this article on ROV technology used by border force agents in Australia to monitor ships’ hulls for signs of hidden compartments filled with drugs and other illegal substances.
+The SRV-8 ROV from Oceanbotics was recently reported to have been part of an operation that seized cocaine valued at AUS$80million, hidden in containers below the waterline.

 ROVs can also be used to look for submerged evidence and discarded items under water, enabling longer searches in more hostile conditions than a human diver.
 Seaspection have deployed their StarFish system to aid agencies in the recovery of weapons, stolen vehicles and even bodies.
 It can even help keep waterways safer when used to identify underwater sites which could potentially be used for terrorist activities, and for reconnaissance applications.